How To Dry Out Floor After Leak

-Many homeowners make a rookie mistake: they can no longer see any water, and so they assume that the surface is safe to start drying out.
-They then start the repairs, risking damp, mold and mildew becoming locked in once the new surfaces are laid – this, in turn, can cause an even more expensive headache down the line.
+Many homeowners make a rookie mistake: they can no longer see any water, and so they assume that flooring is dry after leaks.
+They then assume they can start the repairs, risking damp, mold and mildew becoming locked in once the new surfaces are laid – this, in turn, can cause an even more expensive headache down the line.

 Getting concrete floors completely dry is the key to avoiding this issue;

 Remove the Water

 As we mentioned, the first priority is to remove as much excess water as possible, via mopping, draining or pumping.
 This helps to minimise the damage, and allows the drying process to occur more quickly.

 Allow Air To Circulate

 Once you have removed all of the water, the next stage is to air out the room completely.
 The easiest – and cheapest – way to achieve this is to open as many windows as possible, allowing fresh air to circulate and remove moisture from the room.
 Adequate ventilation seriously speeds up the natural drying process, allowing you to go in with tools to speed up the process.

-We mentioned above that a dehumidifier can be an excellent tool to help speed up the drying process, especially when a concrete floor is involved.
+We mentioned above that a dehumidifier can be an excellent tool to help speed up the drying process, especially when a concrete slab floor is involved.